-To wrap up, Osmifa told us we could see her in her office if we wanted to talk, she seemed to be in the counselor capacity.
+Osmifa concluded by telling us to see her in her office if we wanted to talk, she seemed to be in the counselor capacity.

 "She's been doing this for centuries," Vuembi agreed, though I doubted the validity of that statement.

 Since Ibira had been looking my way anyway, I tugged my collar to indicate my dress, made a shrug that signaled "Why?"

 She smirked, scooting her chair closer to my desk.
 "Their outfits only have two sleeves."

 "You'd think they could make you one with more."